Charles VII, Holy Roman Emperor: Holy Roman Emperor

-In continuance of the policy of his father, Charles aspired to an even higher rank.
-As son-in-law of Emperor Joseph I, Charles rejected the Pragmatic Sanction of 1713 and claimed the German territories of the Habsburg dynasty against Maria Theresa, daughter of Emperor Charles VI, in 1740.
+In continuation of the policy of his father, Charles aspired to an even higher rank.
+As son-in-law of Emperor Joseph I, Charles rejected the Pragmatic Sanction of 1713 and claimed the German territories of the Habsburg dynasty against Maria Theresa, daughter of Charles VI, Holy Roman Emperor, in 1740.
 By the Treaty of Nymphenburg, which was concluded in July 1741, Charles became allied with France and Spain against Austria.

-During the War of the Austrian Succession, Charles invaded Upper Austria in 1741 and planned to conquer Vienna, but his allied French troops under the Duc de Belle-Isle were instead redirected to Bohemia, capturing Prague in November 1741.
+During the War of the Austrian Succession, Charles invaded Upper Austria in 1741 and planned to conquer Vienna, but his allied French troops under Charles Louis Auguste Fouquet, duc de Belle-Isle were instead redirected to Bohemia, capturing Prague in November 1741.
 That meant that Charles was crowned king of Bohemia in Prague on 19 December 1741, when the Habsburgs had not yet been defeated.
-He was unanimously elected king of Germany on 24 January 1742 and became Holy Roman emperor upon his coronation on 12 February 1742.
-His brother Clement August, the archbishop-elector of Cologne, generally sided with the Habsburg-Lorraine faction in the disputes over the Habsburg succession but cast his vote for him and personally crowned him emperor at Frankfurt.
+He was elected king of Germany on 24 January 1742 and became Holy Roman emperor upon his coronation on 12 February 1742.
+His brother Clemens August of Bavaria, the archbishop-elector of Cologne, generally sided with the Habsburg-Lorraine faction in the disputes over the Habsburg succession but cast his vote for him and personally crowned him emperor at Frankfurt.
 King George II of Great Britain, as the elector of Hanover, also voted to install Charles as emperor even though both Britain and Hanover were allied with Austria in the ongoing war.
-Charles VII was the second Wittelsbach emperor after Louis IV and the first Wittelsbach king of Germany since the reign of Rupert.
+Charles VII was the second Wittelsbach emperor after Louis IV, Holy Roman Emperor and the first Wittelsbach king of Germany since the reign of Rupert, King of the Romans.

 Shortly after his coronation, most of Charles's territories were overrun by the Austrians, and Bavaria was occupied by the troops of Maria Theresa.
-The Emperor fled Munich and resided for almost three years in the Palais Barckhaus in Frankfurt.
-Most of Bohemia was lost in December 1742, when the Austrians allowed the French under the Duc de Belle-Isle and the Duc de Broglie an honourable capitulation.
+The Emperor fled to Munich and resided for almost three years in the Palais Barckhaus in Frankfurt.
+Most of Bohemia was lost in December 1742, when the Austrians allowed the French under the Duc de Belle-Isle and François Marie de Broglie, 1st Duke of Broglie an honourable capitulation.
 Charles was mocked as an emperor who neither controlled his own realm nor was in effective control of the empire itself, but the institution of the Holy Roman emperor had largely become symbolic in nature and powerless by then.
-A popular Latin saying about him was et caesar et nihil, meaning "both emperor and nothing", a word play on aut caesar aut nihil, meaning "either emperor or nothing".
-Bavarian General Ignaz Felix, Count of Törring-Jettenbach was compared to a drum, as people "heard about him only when he was beaten".
+A popular Latin saying about him was "et Caesar et nihil", meaning "both emperor and nothing", a word play on aut Caesar aut nihil, meaning "either emperor or nothing".
+Bavarian General Ignaz Felix, Count of Törring-Jettenbach, was compared to a drum, as people "heard about him only when he was beaten".